 This is the principle of “Pay-as-you-use” that makes the cloud as flexible and cheap, unlike other server solutions.
 Instead of having to price for a large server, the capacity of a cloud can simply be increased during peak traffic.
 Online store administrators whose ranges vary by season do not have to worry about the cost of their accommodation all year long.
 The number of resources can decrease at the same time as their expenses.

-Is there a difference between cloud hosting and cloud computing?
+Difference between cloud hosting and cloud computing

 It is by learning about cloud hosting that we come across the concept of Cloud Computing.
 To simplify, we can say that the first is only a part of the second.
 The possibilities of Cloud Computing go far beyond setting up a server.
 However, what is Cloud Computing and what a benefit does it present?